Asabeneh/asabeneh/README.md

 I’m an **educator, full-stack engineer, and content creator** passionate about making programming accessible to everyone.
 My GitHub is packed with **free, high-quality learning resources** on web development, Python, data analysis, and more.

-**Sponsors are welcome to join me in empowering over ~350K developers biweekly worldwide** while gaining visibility in a vibrant, global tech community.

 ---

 ## 🚀 Popular Projects & Impact